September 13, November 1: Led workshops on “Understanding the Regulatory Process” and “Executive Branch Structure” at TheCapitol.Net.

 September 14, 2016: Kick off event at Busboys and Poets, Washington, D.C.

 September 13, 2016: Release of Trotsky in New York, 1917.

 May: My Viral History blog passed another milestone, topping 400,000 page views.
 Thanks to everyone who checked it out.

-January: Appeared in PBS American Experience’s “Murder of a President” on the assassination of President Garfield.
+January: Thanks to PBS for the chance to appear on their new American Experience documentary “Murder of a President” on the assassination of President Garfield.

 January – December: Engulfed in writing first draft of Trotsky in New York, 1917.
 Handed it in December 14, just over 103,000 words.
 Exhausted !!!